linkeddatanl/pldn-tooling/README.md

 <H1>PLDN Tooling</H1>

-This repository gives an overview of the linked data tooling that is available in our <strong>PLDN Lab Environment</strong> and in our <strong>PLDN Website</strong>:
+This repository gives an overview of the linked data tooling that is available in our <strong>PLDN Lab Environment</strong> and for our <strong>PLDN Website</strong>:

 - VocBench
 - LD Wizard